-On this page you can find the information you need according to the current living arrangements of your relative.
+On this page you can find the information you need, based on your relative’s current living arrangements.

 1. Living at home without care services